-Savannah's largest cemetery is also the city’s most fascinating.
-The 160-acre former plantation includes a number of notable Georgians (like former governor Josiah Tattnall) but it's the less-famous gravesites that draw the most attention here.
-Seek out the final resting place of Gracie Watson, a six-year-old girl whose site is adorned with a realistic (and really creepy) sculpture of her.
-And although he wasn’t six feet under, in 1867 the cemetery famously hosted John Muir, who spent six nights sleeping among the graves in what he called the cheapest accommodation he could find.
+A 160-acre former plantation, Savannah's largest cemetery was made extra famous by Midnight in the Garden of Good and Evil.
+The massive, moss-covered oaks and weathered tombs create an equally chilling and comforting atmosphere.
+Seek out the final resting place of Gracie Watson, a six-year-old girl whose site is adorned with a realistic (and creepy) sculpture of her.
+You’ll also find the gravesites of American songwriter Johnny Mercer and poet Conrad Aiken.
+And although he wasn’t six feet under, John Muir famously spent six nights sleeping among the graves in 1867, calling it “the cheapest accommodation he could find.”

-Looking for more haunted getaways?
-Whether it’s Halloween season or not, we have recommendations for the best haunted Airbnbs and haunted hotels to fuel your nightmares—that is, if you can get to sleep at all —and for creepy ghost towns filled with the spirits of days gone by.
-If bone-chilling adventures aren’t your thing, there’s still plenty of fall fun to be had: check out our lists of the best corn mazes and the best places to see dramatic fall foliage.
+Each cemetery on our list has its own unique charm and beauty.
+Of course, these cemeteries can also be a bit spooky.
+Looking for more creepy fun?
+Whether it’s Halloween season or not, we recommend the best haunted Airbnbs and haunted hotels to fuel your nightmares—that is, if you can get to sleep—and for creepy ghost towns filled with the spirits of days gone by.